COSC3020/isomorphism-nodes-connectivity-ross223/README.md

 other, and each node in B is connected similarly.

-This means that there is a bijection between A and B as for each node in A, there is a node in B that is connected to the same number of nodes.
+This means that there is a bijection between A and B as for each node in A, there is a node in B that is connected to the same number and type of nodes.

 A relationship cannot be both a bijection and not a bijection as this is a contradition.